 Treatment foster care

-Treatment foster care is home-based care for children and adolescents with moderate to severe significant emotional, behavioral, physical or medical challenges.
+Treatment foster care is home-based care for children and adolescents with moderate to severe emotional, behavioral, physical or medical challenges.

 Role of a treatment foster parent: